ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 ## Methods without replacements

-There are a few methods that were available in the `personal` namepsace that have been deprecated without replacements.
+There are a few methods that were available in the `personal` namespace that have been deprecated without replacements.
 These are:

 ### personal_unlockAccount